Chamaemelum nobile; Chamomile - Roman

 Chamomile is one of the most popular herbs in the Western world.
-There are two plants known as chamomile: the more popular German chamomile (Matricaria recutita) and Roman, or English, chamomile (Chamaemelum nobile).
+There are two plants known as chamomile: the more popular German chamomile ( Matricaria recutita ) and Roman, or English, chamomile ( Chamaemelum nobile ).
 Although they belong to different species, they are used to treat the same health problems.
-Both are used to calm frayed nerves, to treat various stomach problems, to relieve muscle spasms, and to treat skin conditions and mild infections.
+Both are used to calm frayed nerves, to treat stomach problems, to relieve muscle spasms, and to treat skin conditions and mild infections.

-Chamomile can also be found in a variety of face creams, drinks, hair dyes, shampoos, and perfumes.
+Many people drink chamomile tea.
+Chamomile can also be found in face creams, drinks, hair dyes, shampoos, and perfumes.

 Most research on chamomile has been done with German chamomile.
 It has similar active ingredients, but they are not exactly the same.

 Traditionally, Roman chamomile has been used to treat nausea, vomiting, heartburn, and gas.
 It is often used today to relieve anxiety.
-Used topically, this herb may also reduce inflammation from cuts or hemorrhoids.
+Used on the skin, it may also reduce inflammation from cuts or hemorrhoids.
 It is sometimes used to ease the discomfort from eczema and gingivitis (swollen gums).

-Although chamomile is popular, there aren’t many studies that look at whether it works to treat these health problems.
+Although chamomile is popular, there are not many studies about it.
 Test tube studies have shown that chamomile can kill bacteria, fungus, and viruses.
 It also helps relax muscle contractions, particularly in the smooth muscles that make up the intestines.

-Roman chamomile originates in northwestern Europe and Northern Ireland, where it creeps close to the ground and can reach up to one foot in height.
+Roman chamomile comes from northwestern Europe and Northern Ireland where it creeps close to the ground and can reach up to one foot in height.
 Gray-green leaves grow from the stems, and the flowers have yellow centers surrounded by white petals, like miniature daisies.
 Its leaves are thicker than German chamomile, and it grows closer to the ground.
 The flowers smell like apples.

 Chamomile teas, ointments, and extracts all start with the white and yellow flower head.
 The flower heads may be dried and used in teas or capsules or crushed and steamed to produce a blue oil, which is used as medicine.
-The oil contains ingredients that reduce swelling and may limit the growth of bacteria, viruses, and fungi.
+The oil has ingredients that reduce swelling and may stop the growth of bacteria, viruses, and fungi.